cedeber/concise-rust-book/src/ch01-02-block-scope.md

 #### Conditional Loops with `while`

 It's often useful for a program to evaluate a condition within a loop.
-While the condition is true, le loop runs.
+While the condition is true, the loop runs.

 ```rust
 let mut number = 3;